adeen-atif/MPI-Cluster/README.md

 # Master Computer
-Make sure you’re logged in on your Ubuntu system using an ID which has sudo access
+Make sure you’re logged in on your Ubuntu system using a user which has sudo access

 Open the terminal